About me

 Cycling #

-I spent half of my childhood in a local bicycle shop and I love cycling.
-I can assemble and fix a bike.
-I cycle on my road bicycle most often but I also have an old-school mountain bike.
+I developed a love for cycling by spending time in a local bicycle shop during my childhood.
+I can assemble and fix bikes.
+My road bicycle sees the most use, but I also enjoy riding an old-school mountain bike.

 Bike photo Bike photo